 - receive an introduction to clinical ethics, grief, advanced health care planning, and medical decision-making.

 This workshop is 9 a.m.-4 p.m.
-(Eastern time) Thursday, May 3, 2018 at Church of the Savior CRC, 1855 N Hickory Road, South Bend.
+(Central time) Thursday, November 8, 2018 at Lutheran Church of Our Redeemer, 1811 Lincoln Ave. in Evansville.
 The cost is $30 per person.
 When congregational teams of three or more register together, the cost is discounted to $25 per person.
 This fee includes continental breakfast, lunch and workshop materials.
 Workshops limited to Indiana congregations.